rahul-singh03/Netflix-Clone/README.md

 # Netflix Clone
-This project is a clone of the [Netflix](https://www.netflix.com/in/) homepage, created using only HTML and CSS.
+This project is a clone of the <a href="https://www.netflix.com/in/" target="_blank">Netflix</a> homepage, created using only HTML and CSS.

 ## Installation